nwdigitalradio/paclink-unix/PITCHME.md

 #### How does it work? - con't
 ###### Processes

-* Converts messages to/from GMime and Winlink formats
+* Converts messages to/from Mime and Winlink formats
 * Encodes/Decodes B2 Forwarding protocol
 * Encodes/Decodes lzhuf compression
 * Communicates through AX.25, TCP sockets or serial port